 Kevin Ehrlich is the Chief Compliance Officer and Manager of Regulatory Affairs for Western Asset Management Company, an investment adviser primarily focused on managing fixed-income strategies for institutional clients.
 Prior to Western Asset, Mr. Ehrlich worked with Legg Mason, Inc. (Western Asset’s parent company) and the Division of Trading and Markets (formerly Market Regulation) at the U.S. Securities and Exchange Commission.

-James Ferrarelli is Vice President and Head of Technology supporting Charles Schwab Investment Management, Inc. (CSIM) and Charles Schwab Investment Advisory, Inc. (CSIA).
-He is responsible for technology strategy, application design, application development, third party product integration, and production management of the technology platform supporting CSIM and CSIA.
-Prior to joining Schwab in 2015, Mr. Ferrarelli spent over four years at J.P.
+James Ferrarelli is Vice President of Technology for Charles Schwab Investment Management, Inc. (CSIM) and Charles Schwab Investment Advisory, Inc. (CSIA).
+He is responsible for technology strategy, application design and development, third party product integration and production management of the technology platform supporting CSIM and CSIA.
+Prior to joining Schwab in 2015, Mr. Ferrarelli spent more than four years at J.P.
 Morgan Asset Management in New York.
-Most recently, he was the Chief Business Technologist and Head of Operations Technology within the J.P.
-Morgan Investment Management Division.
+Most recently, he was the Chief Business Technologist and Head of J.P.
+Morgan Investment Management Operations Technology.
 Prior to J.P.
-Morgan Asset Management, Mr. Ferrarelli spent over 11 years at Morgan Stanley Inc. in the subsidiary Morgan Stanley Investment Management Inc. Based in London and New York, he held a number of senior technology roles.
-Mr. Ferrarelli earned a Bachelor of Science degree in Computing Information Systems from the University of Manchester, United Kingdom.
+Morgan Asset Management, Mr. Ferrarelli spent 11 years at Morgan Stanley Inc. in both London and New York, during which he held a number of senior technology roles.
+Mr. Ferrarelli holds a Bachelor of Science in Computing Information Systems from the University of Manchester in the United Kingdom.

 Alexander C. Gavis is Senior Vice President & Deputy General Counsel in the Corporate Legal Department of FMR LLC, the parent company of Fidelity Investments, one of the largest brokerage and mutual fund companies in the United States and the leading provider of workplace retirement savings plans.
 He heads a team of attorneys and professionals and is responsible for providing legal services to the firm's retail brokerage, stock plan and workplace retirement businesses.
 He also oversees and manages legal services for Fidelity's businesses involved in electronic and mobile commerce, start-up innovation, and social media.
 Mr. Gavis also oversees legal advice on all of Fidelity’s national advertising and marketing initiatives.
 Prior to joining Fidelity in 1997, Mr. Gavis served as Assistant Counsel at the Investment Company Institute and as Senior Counsel in the Office of General Counsel at the U.S. Securities and Exchange Commission.
 Mr. Gavis received his J.D., cum laude, from the University of Pennsylvania Law School, where he served as Editor-in-Chief of the University of Pennsylvania Law Review, and his bachelor’s degree, with High Honors and Phi Beta Kappa, from Swarthmore College.